History of the Jews in the Byzantine Empire: Punctuated tolerance, Jewish revolts, and the Crusades: 565–1204

 The Sefer Yosippon was written down in the 10th century in the Byzantine south Italy by the Greek-speaking Jewish community there.
 Judah Leon ben Moses Mosconi, a Romaniote Jew from Achrida edited and expanded the Sefer Josippon later.
 This community of Byzantine Jews of southern Italy produced such prominent works like the Sefer Ahimaaz of Ahimaaz ben Paltiel, the Sefer Hachmoni of Shabbethai Donnolo, the Aggadath Bereshit and many piyyutim.
 The liturgical writings of these Romaniote Jews, especially the piyyut were eminent for the development of the Ashkenazi Mahzor, as they found their way through Italy to Ashkenaz and are preserved to this day in the most ashkenazi mahzorim.
 Like in the case of the Hellenistic Jewish authorship some of the Byzantine Jewish manuscripts show the use of the Greek language in religious and communal aspects.
 The language of this manuscripts is not in Ancient Greek, but rather in an older form of Modern Greek.
 These texts are the oldest known written texts in Modern Greek.
 Beside these Rabbanites and as a part of the Empire's Romaniote Jews, important Karaite communities like the Constantinopolitan Karaites and the Karaites of Adrianople flourished and produced eminent personalities for the Karaite movement like Caleb Afendopolo, Elijah Bashyazi, Aaron ben Joseph of Constantinople, Aaron ben Elijah, Judah Hadassi and other.

 In the twelfth century, there were about 2,500 Jews in Constantinople, 2,000 Jews in Thebes and 500 Jews in Thessalonica.
 Halmyrus, Rhaedestus, Chios, and Rhodes each housed 400 Jews.
 Also, there were about 300 Jews each in Corinth and Samos, and 200 Jews in Gallipoli.

+Some Jewish families in the rural provinces of the empire, such as Thrace, Moesia, and Pannonia Secunda, appear to have maintained distinct communal practices shaped by local customs and Hellenized liturgical traditions.
+These frontier communities often remained outside major urban centers and were less affected by imperial persecutions or theological controversies.
+Archaeological and genetic studies suggest a degree of regional continuity among these populations, which may have preserved older forms of worship and maternal lineage traditions into the High Middle Ages.

 It was in the 12th century that the passing Crusaders wrought havoc upon the Jewish communities of Byzantium, in a foretaste of what the later Latin occupation would bring upon the Byzantine Christians.
 Although most crusading bands did not adopt a policy of violence or forced conversion against the Jews, the First Crusade certainly undertook an anti-Jewish face in certain communities.
 Because the Crusade was undertaken with the goal of "subjugating all non-believers to the faith," many crusaders compelled Jews to convert on pain of death, and there is a large number of recorded cases of mass suicides within Jewish communities—particularly among Jewish maidens—in order to avoid such conversions.